 By the nominations he has made, President Obama has taken an important step towards increasing the representation of women, including women of color, on the bench.
 He has nominated 171 women to fill federal judicial vacancies and 46% of his nominees to the federal Courts of Appeals have been women.
 He successfully appointed 7 women to federal Courts of Appeals and 17 women to District Courts where no female judges had previously served.
 In addition, he has appointed more than twice the number of women of color to the federal bench than any previous President, many of whom have similarly broken barriers on the courts on which they now sit.

 During the time remaining in his term, President Obama will have further opportunities to ensure that women are fairly represented in federal courts.
-In addition to the current vacancy on the Supreme Court, there are 82 vacancies on the federal district and appellate courts.
+In addition to the current vacancy on the Supreme Court, there are 92 vacancies on the federal district and appellate courts.
 There are two vacancies on the District Court for the Middle District of Alabama and one vacancy on the District Court for the District of Idaho, two district courts where there has never been a female judge.

 Additionally, 27 of the vacancies are for seats formerly held by female judges; therefore nominating (and confirming) fewer than 27 more women will result in a net decrease in women on the bench.
 It is of critical importance for the President to nominate individuals who will add gender and racial diversity to the federal bench, and for the Senate to expeditiously process those nominations, in order to improve access to, and the quality of, justice for all those who turn to our federal courts.